TomaszAugustyn/call-stack-logger/README.md

 # Create build folder and go there
 mkdir build && cd build

-# configure cmake with default logging
+# Configure cmake with default logging
 cmake ..
 # or for extended logging you can play with these flags
 cmake -DLOG_ADDR=ON -DLOG_NOT_DEMANGLED=ON ..